-- Workers' Compensation Typically involving appeals from a decision of the Industrial Commission - Foreclosures - Administrative Appeals - Complex Litigation A special case type discussed further below - Other Civil Civil cases not otherwise classifiable in other case-type categories.
+- Workers' compensation typically involving appeals from a decision of the Industrial Commission; - Foreclosures; - Administrative appeals; - Complex litigation a special case type discussed further below; - Other civil civil cases not otherwise classifiable in other case-type categories.

-The complex litigation case type is a special category reserved for civil cases involving novel or complicated issues of law and fact that are not likely to be resolved within the time guidelines established for other cases.
+The complex-litigation-case type is a special category reserved for civil cases involving novel or complicated issues of law and fact that are not likely to be resolved within the time guidelines established for other cases.
 A judge assigned to a civil case that meets the criteria prescribed under Sup.R.
 42 may reclassify a civil case as a complex litigation case.
 Accordingly, no cases are filed with the courts as complex litigation cases.
-Instead, civil cases are first classified under their appropriate case types and then, if applicable, are reclassified as complex litigation cases.
+Instead, civil cases are classified first under their appropriate case types and then, if applicable, reclassified as complex litigation cases.
 Complex litigation cases are rare.
-Since 2008, on average, approximately one out of every 1,855 civil cases (0.06percent) in the general divisions of Ohio's common pleas courts are classified each year as complex litigation matters.
+Since 2009, on average, approximately one out of every 1,855 civil cases (0.06 percent) in the general divisions of Ohio's courts of common pleas are classified each year as complex litigation matters.